Interstellar-Network/Interstellar-Book/src/GCF_API.md

 Description of the APIs called from substrate modules to manage circuits production.
 Those APis are pretty generic and can be adapted to different types of circuit production.

 > for now only ipfs hash/cid are used in substrate module.
-At a later stage we could include ipfs read functions to manage other use case e.g Secure Multi Party Computation.
-In that case pre-computed Garbled Circuit could be read on ipfs to be evaluated with a pallet module.
+At a later stage we could include ipfs solutions in substrate like [OCW ipfs](https://rs-ipfs.github.io/offchain-ipfs-manual/) for other use case e.g Secure Multi Party Computation.
+In that case pre-computed Garbled Circuit could be loaded from ipfs to be evaluated within a pallet module to manage SMPC protocols.

 ## Flowchart and  substrate GCF pallets